 Graduates of this degree program are prepared to become leaders in public education.
 They will, in addition, have a higher degree of expertise in their subject area, and may also seek teaching positions in programs that grant Associates' degrees.
-M.A.T. candidates in English must complete the following specialized courses:
+M.A.T. candidates in English must complete the following specialized courses.

-Courses are 3 credits unless otherwise indicated.
+Courses ure 5 cre and amega otherwise maleatea.

-Methods of Teaching in Secondary
+EDU 511 Methods of Teaching in Secondary

 Schools

-Principles of Education
+EDU 521 Principles of Education

-Methods of Teaching English in Middle
+EDU 560 Methods of Teaching English in Middle

 and High Schools

-Student Teaching and Seminar (6 credits)
+EDU 571 Student Teaching and Seminar (6 credits)

-The Educational Factors of Diversity
+EDU 582 Educational Factors of Diversity

-Seminar in the Teaching of Writing
+EDU 750 Seminar in the Teaching of Writing

-Graduate Studies in the English
+ENG 550 Graduate Studies in the English

 Language

-Graduate Studies in Literary Theory
+LIT 500 Graduate Studies in Literary Theory

-following

-Select two of the following:

-Graduate Seminar in American Literature

-Graduate Seminar in British Literature

-Graduate Seminar in Global Literature

-Graduate Thesis in Literature (Fall
+LIT 685 Graduate Thesis in Literature (Fall

 semester)

-LIT 685 Graduate Thesis in Literature (Spring semester)
+LIT 685 Graduate Thesis in Literature (Spring

+semester)